Soil Start Farm

 Upon entering the Compost Learning Center, you will encounter a warm welcome from a patch of herbaceous and plants.

-We have constructed a 10’L x 10’W x 16’H greenhouse (that doubles as a chicken tractor) for starting plants from seed and growing microgreens (baby salad).
+We have constructed a 10’L x 10’W x 16’H greenhouse for starting plants from seed and growing microgreens for salad.

 Support Soil Start Farm